vacp2p/rfc/content/docs/rfcs/43/README.md

 ### The `WakuPairing` Noise Handshake

-The devices execute a custom handshake derived from `XN`, where they mutually exchange and authenticate their device static keys by exchanging messages over the content topic with the following [format](https://rfc.vac.dev/spec/23/#content-topic-format)
+The devices execute a custom handshake derived from `XX`, where they mutually exchange and authenticate their respective device static key by exchanging messages over the content topic with the following [format](https://rfc.vac.dev/spec/23/#content-topic-format)

 ```